 Increasingly, IT organizations are turning to VMware to virtualize their datacenters and the databases are the next logical step.
 But when you move your SQL Servers to a virtual environment, the performance metrics you typically used to troubleshoot performance issues become unreliable; such as O/S metrics, storage configurations, CPU allocation and more.
 SQL Server DBAs no longer have a clear, reliable view of the factors impacting database performance.
 Please join Janis Griffin, Senior DBA and performance expert, as she covers the fundamentals of monitoring databases in a VMware environment including the key differences between monitoring performance on a virtual machine vs. a physical machine.
 You will learn business and technical benefits of virtualization, master new terms and concepts, pick up useful planning tips and tricks, and cover best practices for maintaining optimum SQL Server performance in a VMware environment.
+See Questions and Answers from the February 25 live event.

 When moving databases to a virtual environment, the performance metrics DBAs typically use to troubleshoot performance issues become unreliable; such as O/S metrics, storage configurations, CPU allocation and more.
 DBAs no longer have a clear, reliable view of the factors impacting database performance.
 Please join Dean Richards, Senior DBA and performance expert, as he discusses the fundamentals of monitoring databases in a VMware environment including the key differences between monitoring performance on a virtual machine vs. a physical machine.
 He will cover the benefits of virtualization, explain terms and concepts, provide useful planning tips, and cover best practices for maintaining optimum Oracle database performance in a VMware environment.